Body of the Gaze

 In 1975, Toya made a performance piece named Bamboo Grove as a device in order to realize sculpture representing the invisible.
 In Bamboo Grove, the artist stretches ropes between bamboo trees without touching any bamboo and walks through the bamboo grove holding the ropes in the same way.
 This performance visualizes the trajectories of his gaze and the traces of his walk while creating an intersection between the gaze and body.
 By making invisible lines visible, negative spaces positive, and altering the relationship between the seen and the unseen, Toya presented his sculptural philosophy in which he argued that sculpture be created from the integration of the numerous gazes.
 Since then, he has produced many works of sculpture such as his masterpiece Woods, whose structure is carved by an assemblage of diagonal lines of the gaze, and the rest is history.

-Shigeo TOYA, Memories in the cave, Vangi Sculpture Garden Museum, Shizuoka, 2011, Photo by Tadasu Yamamoto
+Shigeo TOYA, Woods IX, 2008, Installation view at Vangi Sculpture Garden Museum, Shizuoka, 2011-12, Photo by Tadasu Yamamoto

 — The world alienates sculpture.